 If an illegal job pays well, there’s always going to be a criminal ready to step in and do it, and online crime is no different.

-Many of today’s online crimes are committed less by passion or devotion to a cause, and more by hackers-for-hire.
+Many of today’s cyberattack threats are committed less by passion or devotion to a cause, and more by hackers-for-hire.
 These trained cyber-guns can handle most illicit tasks from implementing malware to holding computers hostage with ransomware or setting up bugs to siphon off information from sensitive databases.

 Hackers-for-hire in real life aren’t like the movies — in fact, with cybercrime being such a growing trend for criminals across the globe, the world of hackers-for-hire is actually becoming pretty mundane.
 That doesn’t mean they’re less of a threat, however.
 Hackers for hire may lack the political or social drive of hacktivists, but that doesn’t make their job any less vital to the criminals they work with — and with their services readily in demand and easy to offer, they’re not going away anytime soon